hschne/rails-mini-profiler/README.md

 ## What's this?

 Rails Mini Profiler is an easy-to-use performance profiler for your Rails applications.
 It is heavily inspired by [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler) and other APM tools.
-Check out a short video preview below:
+See also [Why Rails Mini Profiler?](#why-rails-mini-profiler).
+To see it in action out the preview below:

 <div align="center">